-17. APRA-regulated entities often place reliance on information security capabilities of third parties and related parties to provide a targeted information security capability, or as part of a wider service-provision arrangement.
+- 17. APRA-regulated entities often place reliance on information security capabilities of third parties and related parties to provide a targeted information security capability, or as part of a wider service-provision arrangement.
 Accordingly, entities would have a view as to the sufficiency of resources, skills and controls of third parties and related parties.
-This includes consideration of sub-contracting and on-sourcing arrangements.
-This could be achieved through a combination of interview, service reporting, control testing, certifications, attestations, referrals and independent assurance assessments.
-Any capability gaps identified would be addressed in a timely manner.
-An APRA-regulated entity could also consider the scope, depth and independence of certifications, attestations and assurance provided and take steps to address any limitations identified.
+This could be achieved through a combination of interviews, service reporting, control testing, certifications, attestations, referrals and independent assurance assessments.
+Any capability gaps identified would be addressed in a timely manner. - 18.
+It is increasingly common for third parties to rely on other service providers to deliver an end-to-end service.
+This introduces additional vulnerabilities and threats.
+Under such circumstances, APRA's expectation is that an APRA-regulated entity would take reasonable steps to satisfy itself that the third party has sufficient information security capability to manage the additional threats and vulnerabilities resulting from such arrangements.

+19. An APRA-regulated entity could also consider the scope, depth and independence of certifications, attestations and assurance provided and take steps to address any limitations identified.